2nd Shunji Kato Hakeme Chawan

 A culture or tea scene and related sites of manufacture of tea ware originated earlier overseas than when it took foothold in Japan’s feudal society of.
 The history of pottery is relatively well recorded in Japan and its Korean and Chinese roots in the production of pottery and porcelain run deep.
 Hagi yaki or ware’s creation, in Yamaguchi prefecture was for a large part due to the forceful taking of potters from Korea after military campaigns.
 It also shows the fascination and respect the ancient originators of tea ware receive in Japan and why it is so important to understands its evolution throughout time.

-In 1940, in honor of all those who died during the war he worked with Buddhist potter Shibata Seifu on the Koa Kannon.
+In 1940, in honour of all those who died during the war he worked with Buddhist potter Shibata Seifu on the Koa Kannon.
 A famous statue of the Bodhisattva of compassion, located atop Mount Izu in Atami.

 €250 + shipping cost

 Seto ware is the pottery made in Seto City and nearby areas of modern Aichi prefecture.
-The Seto area was the center of pottery manufacture in the Kamakura period; ko-Seto (old-Seto), designates pieces made at this time.
-At the end of the Muromachi period the center of the pottery manufacture moved to nearby Mino.
+The Seto area was the centre of pottery manufacture in the Kamakura period; ko-Seto (old-Seto), designates pieces made at this time.
+At the end of the Muromachi period the centre of the pottery manufacture moved to nearby Mino.
 At that time wares made in the area from Seto to Mino were called Seto-yaki.

 In the early Edo period, some pottery manufacture moved back to Seto.
 In 1822, Kato Tamikichi (1722-1824), introduced sometsuke jiki (blue-and-white porcelain; sometsuke), from Arita in modern Saga prefecture, and this porcelain, called shinsei or new production rather than the original Seto ware pottery, Hongyou became standard.
 The Japanese term Setomono is also used as a generic term for all pottery.
 Seto was the location of one of the Six Ancient Kilns of Japan.